KindLab/scDamAndTools/README.md

 ```

 #### Option 2: Performing the individual steps
-10. 1.
-The restriction enzyme DpnI cuts the GATC motif in half and consequently the obtained reads start with “TC”.
+**Step 10.1:** The restriction enzyme DpnI cuts the GATC motif in half and consequently the obtained reads start with “TC”.
 Add the “GA” prefix to all reads and align to the reference genome:
 ```
 mkdir ./data/damid/
 POSARRAY="./refarrays/Mus_musculus.GRCm38.dna.primary_assembly.GATC.posarray.hdf5";